ubuntu/ubuntu-project-docs/docs/reference/exception-CloudinitUpdates.rst

    -  New features

-In the event of a change breaking backwards compatibility, then SRU team approval will need to be obtained.
+In the event of a change breaking backwards compatibility, then SRU team approval will need to be obtained by emailing the ubuntu-release team mailing list.

 .. _requesting_the_sru: